YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 ### What's the problem of the current solution?

 - It is complicated to use multiple CF functions to get a simple value.
 That's not *Swifty*.
-- CF functions are legacy APIs that do not always fit with modern requirements.
+- CF functions are legacy APIs that do not always meet modern requirements.
-- CF APIs are not officially supposed to be called directly from Swift on non-Darwin platforms.
+- CF APIs are not officially intended to be called directly from Swift on non-Darwin platforms.

 ## Proposed solution